Skip to Content

 Access your file by filling out this form

 HIPAA has established three main types of safeguards to detail what a covered entity needs to meet compliance standards.
-Each category tackles a different area of security needed to protect PHI by implementing unique security measures.
+Each category tackles a different area of security needed to protect protected health information (PHI) by implementing unique security measures.
 Here’s a quick rundown of each one and what they cover:

-• Administrative Safeguards: The administrative safeguards tackle policies and procedures to be implemented by covered entities to maintain the security of ePHI.
-It involves managing the processes used to develop, implement, and maintain security procedures used by everyone who handles ePHI.
+• Administrative Safeguards: The administrative safeguards tackle policies and procedures to be implemented by covered entities to maintain the security of PHI and managing how new security measures are developed and maintained by the people who handle it.

 Why Do Businesses Need HIPAA Compliance?

-Implementing the security standards set up by HIPAA and its safeguards is critically important for covered entities to continue to provide optimal care and attract new patients.
+Implementing the security standards set up by HIPAA is critically important for covered entities to continue to provide optimal care and attract new patients.

-Learn more about these safeguards today, fill out the form above and use our checklist to see what you have, what you need, and how you can become HIPAA compliant.
+Learn more about these safeguards today.
+Fill out the form above and use our HIPAA cybersecurity compliance checklist to see what you have, what you need, and how you can become compliant.